Are VPNs legal?

 - Buy or sell on dark web marketplaces.
 Dark web marketplaces are usually accessed through Tor, but VPNs with Tor over VPN functions have become increasingly popular as well.
 Buying weapons, drugs, and hitman services on the black market is just as illegal as it would be to do that anywhere else, with or without a VPN.

 - Hack, stalk, or cyberbully someone.
 VPNs provide some amount of privacy and anonymity, but in case the VPN keeps logs, you still are at risk of getting caught.
-Besides, hacking, stalking, or cyberbullying is simply awful.
+Besides, hacking, stalking, or cyberbullying is simply awful and should never be permitted.

 In essence, using a VPN doesn’t change the legal status of any online activity you might perform.
 If it’s legal without a VPN, it’s legal with a VPN – and if it’s illegal normally, it’s still illegal with a VPN.